En3Tho/PoshDotnetDumpAnalyzeViewer/README.md

 - [] dumpclass <arguments>                      Displays information about a EE class structure at the specified address.
 - [] dumpdelegate <arguments>                   Displays information about a delegate.
 - [] dumpdomain <arguments>                     Displays information all the AppDomains and all assemblies within the domains.
-- [] dumpheap <arguments>                       Displays info about the garbage-collected heap and collection statistics about objects.
 - [] dumpil <arguments>                         Displays the Microsoft intermediate language (MSIL) that is associated with a managed method.
 - [] dumplog <arguments>                        Writes the contents of an in-memory stress log to the specified file.
 - [] dumpmd <arguments>                         Displays information about a MethodDesc structure at the specified address.
 - [] dumpmodule <arguments>                     Displays information about a EE module structure at the specified address.
-- [] dumpmt <arguments>                         Displays information about a method table at the specified address.
 - [] do, dumpobj <arguments>                    Displays info about an object at the specified address.
 - [] dumpvc <arguments>                         Displays info about the fields of a value class.
 - [] dso, dumpstackobjects <arguments>          Displays all managed objects found within the bounds of the current stack.